davidohayon669/react-native-youtube/README.md

 - `nextVideo()`: Skip to next video on a playlist (`videoIds` or `playlistId`).
 When `loop` is true, will skip to the first video from the last.
 If called on a single video, will restart the video.
 - `previousVideo()`: opposite of `nextVideo()`.
 - `playVideoAt(index)`: Will start playing the video at `index` (zero-based) position in a playlist (`videoIds` or `playlistId`.
 Not supported for `playlistId` on Android).
-- `videosIndex()`: Returns a Promise that results with the `index` (zero-based) number of the video currently played in a playlist (`videoIds` or `playlistId`.
+- `getVideosIndex()`: Returns a Promise that results with the `index` (zero-based) number of the video currently played in a playlist (`videoIds` or `playlistId`.
 Not supported for `playlistId` on Android) or errors with an errorMessage string.
-- `currentTime()`: Returns a Promise that results with the `currentTime` of the played video (in seconds) or errors with an errorMessage string.
+- `getCurrentTime()`: Returns a Promise that results with the `currentTime` of the played video (in seconds) or errors with an errorMessage string.
 Should be used as an alternative for Android to `onProgress` event on iOS.
-- `duration()`: Returns a Promise that results with the `duration` of the played video (in seconds) or errors with an errorMessage string.
+- `getDuration()`: Returns a Promise that results with the `duration` of the played video (in seconds) or errors with an errorMessage string.
 Should be used as an alternative for Android to `onProgress` event on iOS.
 - `reloadIframe()` _(iOS)_: Specific props (`fullscreen`, `modestbranding`, `showinfo`, `rel`, `controls`, `origin`) can only be set at mounting and initial loading of the underlying WebView that holds the YouTube iFrame (Those are `<iframe>` parameters).
 If you want to change one of them during the lifecycle of the component, you should know the usability cost of loading the WebView again, and use this method right after the component received the updated prop.

 ### Standalone Player (iOS)